 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Saint Arsenius the Great is a revered example of monasticism and also a teacher who knew how to inspire and encourage.

-Born to a cultured Roman family in 354, Arsenius received an excellent education.
+He was born to a cultured Roman family in 354 and received an excellent education.
 He chose not to follow the worldly paths open to him, and was ordained a deacon.
 Quiet and retiring, he was content to serve in that capacity in one of Rome's churches.

 But Emperor Theodosius knew of his learning, high moral character, and prayerful life.
 The emperor felt he had found the perfect man to serve as tutor to his two sons, and summoned Arsenius to the imperial court.